 Fry grated coconut in a tsp of oil till it changes color and keep it aside.

-Heat a tsp of oil, add mustard seeds, when it splutters, add red chillies, curry leaves and chopped cluster beans with a pinch of turmeric powder and salt needed.Cook till soft adding little water.
+Heat a tsp of oil, add mustard seeds, when it splutters, add red chillies, curry leaves and chopped cluster beans.
+Add turmeric powder and salt needed.
+Add 1/4 cup of water and cook until the cluster beans becomes tender, stirring from time to time.
 Alternatively you can also pressure cook cluster beans for 1 whistle.

-Then add cooked tur dal, cooked brown channa, fried coconut, a tsp of rice flour mixed with little water and boil everything together.(rice flour is added for thickening the gravy).
+Then add cooked tur dal, cooked brown channa, fried coconut, rice flour mixture and boil everything together until it thickens slightly.
 Check for salt.
 You can adjust the consistency of the kootu according to your personal preferences.